erik78se/juju-operators-examples/README.md

 * The storage charm
   * A charm uses a separate disk for storing log files.
 This shows how you can develop charms which needs to have permanent data on separate disk.
 * .... more

+Please contribute by trying them out and give feedback and code!